 Running a registered scheme

-Responsible entities must comply with certain requirements to run a registered managed investment scheme (registered scheme).
-Key obligations are outlined under Chapter 2, Chapter 5C and Chapter 7 of the Corporations Act.
+Responsible entities must comply with certain requirements to run a registered scheme.
+Key obligations are outlined under Chapters 2M, 5C and 7 of the Corporations Act 2001 (Corporations Act).

 If we become aware that a responsible entity is not complying with its obligations, we may conduct further inquiries.
 We may also take enforcement action as appropriate.
 The enforcement action may be administrative, civil or criminal action.